nakim97/FLIXSTER/README.md

 - https://kenwheeler.github.io/slick/

 ### Shout out

-- Give a shout out to somebody from your cohort that especially helped you during your project.
-This can be a fellow peer, instructor, TA, mentor, etc.

 Shout out to Matt and the TA's who dropped in to help!
 Also shout out to my groupmates for answering any questions I had :)